Social care resources

 Age UK

-Information and advice for older people on care, benefits, and staying independent.
+Advice for older people on care, benefits, and staying independent.

 Carers UK

-Support, information, and a helpline for unpaid carers across the UK.
+Support and a helpline for unpaid carers across the UK.

 Citizens Advice